Now Up To 80% OFF

 This will establish a default upstream branch and Git will automatically push and pull from that remote branch moving forward.

-Short looping video depicts the process of setting an upstream from GitKraken Client's CLI
+Short looping video depicts the process of setting an upstream from GitKraken Desktop's CLI

 This leads us to the other school of thought: not setting a default upstream.
 These developers opt to manually enter the branch name that they want to push to each time they upload commits to a remote.
 This process is regarded by some to be a more intentional process that promotes clean remote repositories and avoids the hassle that can come with setting and switching upstreams.